How To Protect The Hair While Swimming Every Day

 - Take A Quick Shower With Non-Chlorinated Water

-Showering immediately post swimming can help prevent chlorinated water from penetrating the hair.
-Wetting hair with an oil coating absorbs less chlorine from the pool water, preventing hair damage.
+Showering before swimming can help prevent chlorinated water from penetrating the hair.
 While we all think that we may know how to shower properly, following the right process and a few tricks can help keep your hair healthy and nail your shower routine.
+You may try washing your tresses with a swimmer’s shampoo that can form a protective layer on your hair, minimizing chlorine absorption.

 - Apply Leave-In Conditioner